-Online slots Australia have changed an enormous amount over the years, transforming from very basic gambling games featuring three reels to much more interactive ones that offer feature-rich 3D videos and realistic sounds that provide for very immersive play.
+The slot machines have changed a lot over the years, transforming from very basic gambling games featuring three reels to much more interactive ones that offer feature-rich 3D videos and realistic sounds that provide for very immersive play.

 The main types of these are the classic slots; video slots; fruit machines; 3D slots; Class II machines and Class III slot machines.

 The last two distinctions are thanks to the fact that various jurisdictions in the United States of America categorise slots into one of these two classes.
 The Class III games are the traditional machines that are most commonly found in gambling meccas like Las Vegas; Atlantic City and Reno.
 Class II games are generally found in less significant gambling destinations, and these are most commonly located in states that only allow casinos belonging to Native American tribes to operate.